An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 With a slow motion, he wiped his sweat off of his forehead.
 “Those bottles are meant for special occasions only!”
 John was just trying to justify his reaction to himself, still not believing that he fell into his wife’s trap.

 He eventually put a smile on his face and the very thought that he was going to cook again, made him get into the groove.
 Whistling a favorite song he just remembered, he pulled the veal from the fridge and the steamer from underneath the counter.
-Simply seasoned the stakes with salt, black and cayenne pepper and set them on the side on a very large plate.
+Simply seasoned the stakes with salt and black pepper and set them on the side on a very large plate.
 They were not supposed to touch each other!
 And the four decent size pieces of meat needed quite some space in order to meet John’s high standards in preparing a meal.

 Then he grabbed a bag of mixed frozen vegetables and tossed them into the steamer.
 “It will take a bit of time…they are frozen.
 But it will be just enough to allow me to finish the veal”.
 It was too cold to turn on the grill on the patio in the backyard, so the electrical one was the grill of choice this time.

-Shortly, the temperature of the grilling surface reached the temperature John wanted and with a great satisfaction, he placed the veal stakes on the grill.
+Shortly, the temperature of the grilling surface reached the level John wanted…with a great satisfaction, he placed the veal stakes on the grill.
 The hissing sound of the fresh meat in contact with the hot grill, made him crack a smile again.
 The electrical devise was set at high.
 John kept the temperature at this level for two minutes until the chops caught that nice trace of the grilling surface.
 Then he flipped them on the other side for two minutes too.
 “OK.
-Now they are ready for the long journey” said John to himself and turned the grill to low.
+Now they are ready for the long journey” said John to himself and turned the grill to medium-low.
 He checked the steamer as well and set it to low.
 Added his favorite spices on top of the vegetables and then covered the steaming devise with a great satisfaction on his face.
 Everything was moving according to the plan, to his expectations, ultimately to the routine – as he did this drill numerous times before.
 “I think we need some rice – it will go well with the veggies and the stakes”.
 Without any sort of hesitation he grabbed a bag of Himalayan red rice they had inside of the top counter, filled up a large cup and then carefully washed it.
 He pulled another steamer from underneath the counter (this was a smaller one they were keeping exclusively for preparing the rice) and tossed the rice in.
 Turned the knob to 25 minutes and from this moment everything was set to provide a delicious and healthy meal.

 “How about some appetizers?”
 This thought made him open up the fridge and from one sight he figured out exactly what he wanted: he pulled a container of hummus he was buying from a Downtown store, a jar of mini red bell peppers stuffed with cheese, a jar with mini pickled eggplants stuffed with walnuts (the same as they had in the morning), a jar of mixed pickled vegetables and a soft cheese he was buying from the same store.

 He pulled a large plate from one of the cabinets, in a sign that he was planning a feast from the very beginning.
 However, while setting the plate on the table, a second thought struck him: “what if I pull that special nice plate Linda bought?”
 Fervently he started searching for something else.
 Methodically, John opened up all the kitchen cabinets without finding what he was looking for.
 “Hmm!
 Where could it be?
 According to one of Murphy’s laws, it will be in the last cabinet” The search started all over and right when he was ready to give up, a large smile brightened his face: “Bingo!”
 He pulled out of the last cabinet he looked into, a superb plate which most of the people wouldn’t even figure out that it is something to be used in the kitchen.
 It had the shape of a lemon tree leaf with unusual curved edges and many cavities and ridges – specially meant to receive small and various quantities of food.
 It was meant to sit in the middle of the table so people could share from it.
 The plate was not only practical for this sort of dish, but was also masterfully crafted and colored.
 The irregularities of the design and the curved edges and ridges of the openings showed that the artist did not make too many of this kind.
 The light green color with little brown veins (simulating the real leaf) was sending a warm and inviting message to the diners.
-Linda bought it at an auction organized by her school to support an after-hours program.
+Linda bought it at an auction organized by her school to support an after- hours program.
 “I think she told me once who donated this plate to the auction…can’t remember.
 I’ll ask her”

 John started placing the food into the openings beginning with the hummus in the middle.
-Then it was the turn of the little bell red peppers, the mini eggplants and the pickled vegetables to be placed into the cavities adjacent to the middle opening.
+Then it was the turn of the little red bell peppers, the mini eggplants and the pickled vegetables to be placed into the cavities adjacent to the middle opening.

 The soft cheese encircled everything and its white color in contrast with the green color of the plate and the reds of the bell peppers and various pickled vegetables, conveyed a strong “come and eat” signal.
 He finished up the plate by pouring a little olive oil on the hummus and sprinkled some hot paprika powder on the top.